Book: 97 Things Every Software Architect Should Know

 Author: Richard Monson-haefel

-By experience I know that, given the same requirement for a brand new application - no two architects design it with the same architecture (technology choice, platform, frameworks, patterns etc).
+By experience, I know that given the same requirement for a brand new application - no two architects design it with the same architecture (technology choice, platform, frameworks, patterns etc).
 How can there be a definite “97 things” that every software architects should know?.
-That too is a collective wisdom from the experts?.
-Those were the question popped into my mind when I picked this book from library.
+That too is a pearl of collective wisdom from the experts?.
+Those were the question popped into my mind when I picked this book from the library.
 I read it completely to understand it.

 Don’t put your resume ahead of the requirements - Nitin Borwankar

 Chances are, your biggest problem isn’t technical - Mark Ramm

 Everything will ultimately fail - Micheal Mygard

 It’s never too early to think about performance - Rebecca Parsons